Join The LEAG

 The Lived Experience Advisory Group (LEAG)

-The British Red Cross wants to better understand the needs of the people we aim to support.
+The British Red Cross always aim to better understand the needs of the people we aim to support.

-So, we have set up the LEAG (the Lived Experience Advisory Group).
-This group of people from across the country are experiencing the coronavirus (Covid-19) pandemic in different ways.
+So, in 2020, we set up the LEAG (the Lived Experience Advisory Group).
+This group of people came from across the country and experienced the coronavirus (Covid-19) pandemic in different ways.

-Members of the LEAG draw on their own personal experiences to help shape our coronavirus response, so that our services are inclusive, accessible and reach the people who need them most.
+Members of the LEAG drew on their own personal experiences to help shape our coronavirus response, so that our Covid-related services were inclusive, accessible and reached the people who needed them most.

-We will also use their experiences and insights to raise important issues to the government and media, to show how different social groups are affected by coronavirus and to campaign for wider support.
+We also used their experiences and insights to raise important issues to the government and media, to show how different social groups are affected by coronavirus and to campaign for wider support.

 Speaking to other LEAG members and volunteers, I've become aware of how the coronavirus and lockdown have created so many different experiences.
 It's helped me feel like my situation is actually real.
 And it's reassured me that I'm coping with it all right and that I can keep going.Tom, a Lived Experience Advisory Group member, Exeter

-All LEAG meetings happen remotely through individual and group phone and video calls.
+All LEAG meetings happened remotely through individual and group phone and video calls.

-We’ll contact you at least once a month for as long as the pandemic lasts to see how you are.
-We’ll also get in touch when there are opportunities to influence and advise on our services – you can then decide if and when you’d like to get involved.
+We contacted participants at least once a month for as long as the pandemic lasted to see how they were getting on.
+We also got in touch when there are opportunities to influence and advise on our services.

-We’d like to hear from people particularly vulnerable to the impacts of Covid-19, living in any part of the UK, including Northern Ireland.
+We wanted to hear from people particularly vulnerable to the impacts of Covid-19, living in any part of the UK, including Northern Ireland.
 We asked them the following questions: